 As part of the City of Roseville's plans to revitalize downtown Roseville as envisioned by the Downtown Specific Plan, improve traffic safety and ease traffic congestion, construction is underway on the Oak Street Improvement Project.
 It will continue through the end of 2014.
 The project includes a roundabout at the intersection of Washington Boulevard and Oak Street.

 Conference Center Drive will be extended 600 feet from its current location to the future conference center site.
 The roadway will connect with future development of adjacent parcels.
 Work is scheduled to begin the first week in September and is funded by the Northeast Roseville Community Facilities District.
 Minimal short term impacts to motorists on Conference Center Drive are expected.

-Construction will occur approximately August 11 - October 15 on the Foothills Business Park Trail.
+Construction is occurring approximately August 11 - October 15 on the Foothills Business Park Trail.
 The project is a Class I multi-use trail that will close a gap in the Pleasant Grove Creek trail system and connect nearby residences to the employment centers along Foothills Boulevard.
 The path will also enhance recreational bicycling, walking and jogging, and maintenance vehicle access.